NiccoloN/eriantys-polimi-softeng1-2022/README.md

 ### Mac

-Same procedure as windows, except for using a .command file instead of a .bat file.
+Same procedure as for windows, except for using a .command file instead of a .bat file, and the lines for the .command file are:

+`#!/bin/bash`
+`cd "$(dirname "$BASH_SOURCE")"`
+`java -jar Eriantys.jar -server`

+and

+`#!/bin/bash`
+`cd "$(dirname "$BASH_SOURCE")"`
+`java -jar Eriantys.jar -nogui`

-*Note: Mac with aarch64 architecture (M1 processor) needs a different jar, named EriantysM1 in `deliverables/jar/M1`*
+*Note: Mac with aarch64 architecture (M1 processor) needs a different jar, that can be found in `deliverables/jar/M1`*

 ### Linux

-Same procedure as windows, except for using a .sh file instead of a .bat file.
+Download file jar from path `deliverables/jar/Eriantys.jar`.
+Open the terminal in the directory of the downloaded file, and write

+`java -jar Eriantys.jar -server` to start the server, or `java -jar Eriantys.jar -nogui` to start the CLI.